 As a visual feature of a room, there are a variety of skirting board materials, finishes and profiles available.
-Whether you’re looking to update your property with a contemporary vibe or more of a classic feel, finding the perfect product couldn’t be easier:
+Whether you’re looking to update your property with a contemporary vibe or you want to create a classic feel, finding the perfect product couldn’t be easier.

-- Complement modern homes with skirting board in shades of white, walnut and light oak.
-Opting for profiles such as Ovolo and Lambs Tongue, which feature smooth arcs and rounded lines, adds the perfect touch to contemporary designs.
+If you’re looking to complement a modern home, choose skirting boards in shades of white, walnut and light oak.
+We also suggest you opt for profiles such as Ovolo and Lambs Tongue, which feature smooth arcs and rounded lines and are the perfect touch to contemporary designs.

-- Pair more traditional interiors with mahogany, rosewood and golden oak products.
-To highlight heritage furniture, choose a profile with accents of elegance and luxury, like Torus.
+For interiors that are more traditional, we believe pairing them with mahogany, rosewood and golden oak products works beautifully.
+To highlight heritage furniture, you could also choose a profile with accents of elegance and luxury, like Torus.

-If you want to achieve the same aesthetic results as real wood but for a lower price, opt for an MDF alternative.
-You can find out more about choosing the right option for your home with our introduction to buying skirting boards.
+If you want to achieve the same aesthetic results as real wood but for a lower price, MDF is a great alternative.
+You can find out more about choosing the right option for your home by reading our introduction to buying skirting boards.